JEsperancinhaOrg/nowje-unit-test-exchange-maven-plugin/README.md

 Assert.assertThat(text, Matchers.containsString(test))
 ```

+6. Take special note on error messages.
+This converter does not keep the error messages in most cases.
+Frameworks like Kotest already describe with enough depth what happens to a test when it fails.
-6. There are no 100% guarantees that the resulting code will compile and run immediately after you run this.
+7. There are no 100% guarantees that the resulting code will compile and run immediately after you run this.
 Manual intervention afterward may be necessary.

 ## Buy me a coffee